 1. HYPOGLYCEMIA FOLLOWING GASTRIC SURGERY

 Treatment for secondary dumping includes dietary modification, but this may be difficult to sustain.
 Patients can try more frequent meals with smaller portions of less rapidly digested carbohydrates.
 Alpha-glucosidase therapy may be a useful adjunct to a low carbohydrate diet.
 Octreotide 50 mcg administered subcutaneously two or three times a day 30 minutes prior to each meal has been reported to improve symptoms due to late dumping syndrome.
 Treatment with exendin 9-39, a GLP-1 receptor agonist, may prevent post gastric bypass hypoglycemia.
+SGLT2 inhibitors may ameliorate the postprandial glucose rise, the subsequent insulin response, and hypoglycemia.
+There is a report of a patient with Roux-en-Y surgery who had complete resolution of both hyperglycemia and hypoglycemia when she was given canagliflozin.
 Various surgical procedures to delay gastric emptying have been reported to improve symptoms but long-term efficacy studies are lacking.

 2. FUNCTIONAL ALIMENTARY HYPOGLYCEMIA

 Patients have symptoms suggestive of increased sympathetic activity, including anxiety, weakness, tremor, sweating or palpitations after meals.
 Physical examination and laboratory tests are normal.
 Previously, many of these patients underwent a 5-hour oral glucose tolerance test and the detection of glucose levels in the 50–60 mg/dL (2.8–3.3 mmol/L) range was thought to be responsible for the symptoms; the recommended treatment was dietary modification.
 It is now recognized that at least 10% of normal patients who do not have any symptoms have nadir glucose levels less than 50 mg/dL (2.8 mmol/L) during a 4- to 6-hour oral glucose tolerance test.
-In a study comparing responses to oral glucose tolerance test with a mixed meal tolerance test, none of the patients who had plasma glucose levels less than 50 mg/dL on oral glucose had low glucose values with the mixed meal.
-It is not recommended that patients with symptoms suggestive of increased sympathetic activity undergo either a prolonged oral glucose tolerance test or a mixed meal test.
-Instead, the patients should be given home ...
+In a study comparing responses to oral glucose tolerance test with a mixed meal tolerance test, none of the patients who had plasma glucose levels less than 50 mg/dL on oral glucose had low glucose values with the mixed meal. ...